 CMakeLists.txt file by defining

 Then this networking stack has to be configured and initialized.
 This is done by calling

 mg_tcpip_init() and passing it a pointer to a

 struct mg_tcpip_driverand any extra data that it could need.

 - For a static configuration, specify

 In this example, we use DHCP:

 Note that, we also need to specify a unique MAC address; this example provides a macro to transform the Pico board unique ID into a unicast locally administered address.
 For production runs you'll have to consider among several options, from adding a MAC address chip in your hardware design to registering with the IEEE Registration Authority.

 Some drivers, as you have probably noticed, require extra data.
 In this case the W5500 driver needs to know which functions to call to perform SPI initialization and transfers, so we included pointers to those functions we described above

 Then we run Mongoose.
-This is a bit different from what we always do in any example, as we'll check the timers, blink the LED and print a message.
+This is no different from what we always do in any example, though note that it should be run after network initialization.
 The logic is standard: initialize the event manager (as we already did), start a listener on port 80, and fall into an infinite event loop: